wiluite/CSV_co_old/README.md

 - The double quote character in the field must be doubled.

-In fact, coroutines and callbacks do not contradict each other, but complement each other if they perform different tasks in one, and when only few callbacks intended for the e-user are.
+In fact, coroutines and callbacks do not contradict each other, but complement each other if they perform different tasks in one, and when only few callbacks intended for the end-user are.

 ### Version
 Pre 1.0.0